Climate. Too Simple To Be It (by Diego Fdez-Sevilla, Ph.D.)

 Similarities between past and present atmospheric dynamics point to a pattern which it was discussed in the publication:

-“Moisture gained in the Equator getting introduced in atmospheric circulation carried by water vapour into higher latitudes incorporating more energy in atmospheric circulation in the form of latent heat.”
+“Moisture gained in the Equator getting introduced in atmospheric circulation carried by water vapour into higher latitudes incorporating more energy in atmospheric circulation in the form of latent heat.” (follow link at the title to read full assessment)

 Such pattern shows to be found also in the present fall 2016: